clartaq/cwiki/resources/private/md/Work_Notes.md

 Probably should look into more standard ways to form the URIs for viewing pages.
 However, since I use an extension to [flexmark](https://github.com/vsch/flexmark-java) that handles wikilinks, it may be a bit tough.

-**07 Dec 2018, 05:46:08 pm.** If I hand encode the URL in the address bar, things work as intended, even with special characters.
+**Update:** 07 Dec 2018, 05:46:08 pm.If I hand encode the URL in the address bar, things work as intended, even with special characters.
 Creating, editing, linking, deleting all work.
 So, we "just" need a way to encode the links formed from the page titles.
 Probably need a custom `NodeRenderer`.

-**17 Dec 2018, 11:08:26 am.** Turns out the `NodeRenderer` approach didn't work out so well.
+**Update:** 17 Dec 2018, 11:08:26 am.
+Turns out the `NodeRenderer` approach didn't work out so well.
 A custom `NodeResolver` did.
 See [[Technical Note on Encoding Page Titles]].

 ##### Stop Deleting the Following Call from the Production Version of cwiki.middleware, 02 Dec 2018, 05:34:11 pm. #####